simcoder/map-api/README.md

  ## Test

- To run tests simply paste the following in your terminal `npm run test`
+ To run tests in your local machines simply paste the following in your terminal `npm run test` To run tests in docker you will need to build a new image.. by running in your terminal `docker-compose up`